MicrosoftDocs/OData-docs/Odata-docs/odatacli/getting-started.md

  - `--custom-headers|-h`

      Headers that will get sent along with the request when fetching the metadata document from the service. `Format: Header1:HeaderValue, Header2:HeaderValue`.

  - `--proxy|-p`

     Proxy settings. `Format: domain\\user:password@SERVER:PORT`.

  - `--namespace-prefix|-ns`

     The namespace of the client code generated.
-Example: NorthWindService.Client or it could be a name related to the OData endpoint that you are generating code for.
+Example: `NorthWindService.Client` or it could be a name related to the OData endpoint that you are generating code for.

+- `--enable-tracking|-et`

+     Enable entity and property tracking.

  - `--upper-camel-case|-ucc`